 All Cluster B personality types are egocentric and lack varying degrees of empathy.
 Empathy, as a complex emotion, is one of the core emotions in neurotypical humans; people lacking the capacity to perceive external social stimuli in such a way that they are able to emote in a healthy pro-social and logical manner tend to suffer from personality disorders that stem from competitive (rather than collaborative) biological forms of thought processes.

 People on the spectrum for Narcissistic Personality Disorder range from being mildly narcissistic Covert Abuse Enablers (prone to dishonesty and selfish thinking) to Malignant Narcissists (meaning people with extreme narcissistic tendencies).

 Those with Borderline Personality Disorder are prone to having massive attention-seeking and abandonment issues.
-Known for using calculated temper tantrums to get their way and for suffering wild mood swings throughout the day that tend to resemble the long term mood dysregulation disorders suffered by many bi-polar people, the BPD person has an awareness of other people’s needs, but chooses not to take them into consideration.
+Known for using calculated temper tantrums to get their way and for suffering wild mood swings throughout the day that tends to resemble the long-term mood dysregulation disorders suffered by many bipolar people, the BPD person has an awareness of other people’s needs, but chooses not to take them into consideration.

 Folks who have Histrionic personality types are typically the more over the top and grandiose people imaginable.
 The character played by actor Nathan Lane in the Robin Williams and Gene Hackman movie “The Birdcage” had what is known as Histrionic Personality Disorder.

 People who suffer from Anti-Social Personality Disorder are quite unique as human beings.
 Some people develop the condition as a result of exposure to trauma, others to illness, pain, or medications, and others suffer from biological limitations that repress or retard their ability to perceive (let alone process) complex emotions.